odys-z/x-visual/docsphinx/design-memo/animizer.rst

 ::

+    1. Animizer:
-    1. Animizer compose all scripts into every CmpTween's affine field.
+       compose all scripts into every CmpTween's affine field.
+    2. XTweener.update(): for each tweening update
-    2. XTweener.update() create the Obj3.combined for each tweening update
+       2.1 create the Obj3.combined as each tweening update buffer
            - Tween.js update target object with interpolated value, not incremental value.
-    3. Tweens start from a snapshot of Obj3.mesh.matrix, then update each time with Obj3.combined as internal tweens' buffer; when finished, the matrix of Obj3.mesh has been stopped while updating by XTweener.
+       2.2 take a snapshot (mesh.matrix) before combine the object's transformations combined.m0 = clone(mesh.matrix);
+       2.3 for each tween sequence, combine the transformation combined.m4.mul(affine[tween]);
-    4. Each tween sequence can be triggered asynchronously.
-    5. When all these finished, the results has been applied to Obj3.mesh.matrix, and can be snapshotted next time starting the tweens.
+           - to make each tween sequence can be triggered asynchronously, m0 is kept will updating 2.4 When all these finished, the results has been applied to Obj3.mesh.matrix, and snapshot has been dropped.

 let's *f, g* stands for different transformation, and z-transform for time expansion, such that